-The American Bar Association has named Stetson University College of Law the inaugural ABA Competitions Champion.
+The American Bar Association has named Texas Tech University School of Law as its ABA Competitions Champion for 2018-2019.

 The title is awarded to the law school that garnered the most points through team achievements and participation in the ABA Law Student Division’s four practical skills competitions: The Arbitration Competition, Negotiation Competition, Client Counseling Competition, and National Appellate Advocacy Competition (NAAC Moot Court).

 ABA competitions teach law students real-world legal skills in a simulated practice environment.
 Judges for the competitions included volunteer attorneys and sitting members of the bench.
 This year, over 1,300 students from 154 law schools participated in one or more of the competitions sponsored by the Law Student Division.

 Top Ten ABA Competition Law Schools by Points

 2. SMU – Southern Methodist University – Dedman School of Law

 4. Campbell University – Norman Adrian Wiggins School of Law

 5 (tie).
 St. Mary’s University School of Law